ExtendRealityLtd/VRTK/README.md

 to another game object (e.g. SteamVR_SimplePointer attached to the Controller object).

+The following script parameters are available:

-The fade blink speed can be changed on the basic Teleport script to provide a customised teleport experience.
+  * **Blink Transition Speed**: The fade blink speed can be changed on the basic teleport script to provide a customised teleport experience.
   Setting the speed to 0 will mean no fade blink effect is present.
   The fade is achieved via the `SteamVR_Fade.cs` script in the SteamVR Unity Plugin scripts.

 An example of the `SteamVR_BasicTeleport` script can be viewed in the scene `Examples/004_CameraRig_BasicTeleport`.
 The scene uses